eliazzo/facTrack/README.md

 # facTrack

 facTrack is an AI-powered tool that transcribes and summarises meeting notes in real-time.
-This tool leverages external APIs for language processing, providing an efficient way to capture and organise meeting discussions.
+This tool is designed to be used in conjunction with Google Meet by the Founders and Coders organisation.

 ## Installation

-To get started, clone the repository and install the necessary dependencies using npm:
+🏁 To get started, clone the repository and install the necessary dependencies using npm:

 ```bash
 git clone https://github.com/yourusername/facTrack.git